Lightning-AI/LitServe/README.md

 # Run Tests

-You can run tests using `pytest` to verify that all the tests pass after making any changes.
+You can run tests locally using `pytest` to verify that all the tests pass after making any changes.

 First, you need to install the test dependencies: